-The code official is authorized to require that all existing buildings are maintained by the owner or owner authorized representative in accordance with this IPMC or another applicable codes, regulations, or laws.
+The code official is authorized to require that all existing buildings are maintained by the owner or owner's authorized representative in accordance with this IPMC or another applicable codes, regulations, or laws.

-The condition assessments required by Section 4 are in addition to those required by the applicable laws, or tine code in effect permitted for construction
+The condition assessments required by Section 4 are in addition to those required by the applicable laws, or the code in effect ordinances, and statutes of the jurisdiction. permitted for